pravinraj-marimuthu/portone-assessment/README.md

 - ELK for logging
 - Prometheus + Grafana for monitoring

-Everything runs locally with a single command and can be verified easily, making it ideal for evaluation or demonstration purposes.
+Everything runs locally with a single command and can be verified easily.